 In 2007, I discovered that my focus had been wrong.
 And that the most important thing we can do for children can actually be boiled down to just seven things.

-Updated in november 2019 by coach and author Terje Nordkvelle, Vestfold - Norway.
-(Please excuse the quality of the writing.
-English is not my first language.)
+Updated in April 2022 by coach and author Terje Nordkvelle, Vestfold - Norway.

 Here are the seven most important sentences I have written.
 And the most important phrases you can say to your child.

 Yes, messy teenage rooms are annoying.
 Little initiative to do agreed tasks is provocative.

 At the same time: If I ask you this question: "In the long run, what do you want for your child?"

 Your answer is probably not about tidy spaces and completed tasks, but that they have a good, long and happy life.

 In my work I have learned what it takes to build this life.

 That's THE most important thing you can do as a parent.
 To make sure your child likes him or herself.

 You will learn how to do that in the seven sentences.